kap-core¶

 - Structured concurrency: All parallel branches run inside

 coroutineScope.
-If one fails, siblings cancel. - Cancellation safety:
+One fails → siblings cancel. - Cancellation safety:

 CancellationExceptionis never caught.
 All combinators re-throw it. - Context propagation:

-Kapsatisfies Functor, Applicative, and Monad laws — property-tested via Kotest.
+- Algebraic laws: Functor, Applicative, Monad — property-tested via Kotest.
 See LAWS.md.